strongloop/strongloop.com2/_posts/2019-08-30-learning-interceptor-part1.md

 log: after-PingController.prototype.ping
 ```

-The interceptor method got called because it is at the global level.
+The interceptor method was called because it is at the global level.

 ## Getting HttpRequest from InvocationContext